osuosl-cookbooks/rdiff-backup/README.md

 * Can back up clients managed by Chef
 * Can back up clients not managed by Chef
+* Can send Nagios alerts when backups fail or do not run
 * [Planned] Can back up MySQL and PostgreSQL databases
-* [Planned] Can send Nagios alerts when backups fail or do not run

 Attributes
 ----------